alvaro-sch/alvaro-sch/README.md

 I'm Alvaro Roy Schachner, a Computer Science undergraduate at FaMAFyC (UNC) with a bachelors degree in CS.

+Most of my recent personal projects can be found on [my gitlab](https://gitlab.com/users/alvaro.sch/projects) account.

 ### Interests

 - gpgpu